FernandoBasso/devnotes/content/JavaScript/JavaScript Arrays.md

 //=> [ false, false, false ]
 ```

-This is similar to Python:
+This is similar to this Python snippet:

 ```python
 memo = [False] * 3